 Welcome!
-On this site you can read the latest updates & reviews, check out Tim’s books and some of his short stories and essays, and get information on upcoming events: readings, talks, lectures, book events, workshops, and travel programs.
-On the press page, you’ll find links to print and radio interviews, profiles, articles about Tim and his work, and high-resolution images.
-For foreign or film rights inquiries, please contact Tom Cull at Cull & Co., LTD. Send Tim a direct message here.
+On this site you can read the latest updates & reviews, check out my creative work, and get information on upcoming events: readings, talks, lectures, book events, workshops, and travel programs.
+On the press page, you’ll find links to print and radio interviews, profiles, feature articles, and high-resolution images.
+Click here for inquiries.

 “From the mountain lakes of the Colorado Rockies to cobbled streets of Spain, this fascinating collection of short stories never disappoints.
 A Field Guide to Murder and Fly Fishing is a collection you’ll be happy to get lost in.” — Ploughshares